kjberry33/Algorithm-Collection/README.md

 # Algorithm Reference Repository

 Welcome to the Algorithm Repository!
 This repository is a collection of algorithms across various domains, organized for future reference and practice.
 Whether you’re a student, a professional developer, or just a coding enthusiast, this repository aims to provide valuable resources and practice opportunities.
+All the examples are encoded entirely in Java!

 ## Contents